Priti Patel ‘threatened to sue Suella Braverman’ over asylum overcrowding claims

 Government sources had briefed negatively about Ms Patel’s time in charge at the Home Office when the overcrowding furore flared up in October.

-Immigration minister Robert Jenrick told MPs that he had inherited the problem after “insufficient accommodation was procured over a sustained period” by the Home Office.
+Although there was no public criticism from Ms Braverman, immigration minister Robert Jenrick told MPs that he had inherited the problem after “insufficient accommodation was procured over a sustained period” by the Home Office.

-Ms Patel is understood to deny this claim, insisting no changes were made to the system of placing people in hotels under her watch.
+Ms Patel is understood to deny this claim.
+Her allies have previoulsy made known that she did book hotel rooms for asylum seekers while in charge of the Home Office – raising the question of why the practice was paused when Ms Braverman took over in September.

-Allies of the former home secretary have defended her immigration reforms, and claim the government had not properly pushed to implement the Nationality and Borders Act.
+Allies of the former home secretary have defended her immigration reforms, and claim Rishi Sunak’s government has failed to push to properly implement the Nationality and Borders Act.

 It comes as Mr Braverman’s team said they were optimistic it could deport the first authorised migrants to Rwanda “before the summer”.